redhat-developer/redhat-sso-quickstarts/fuse/app-war/README.md

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.

-Configuration in Keycloak
+Configuration in Red Hat SSO
 -----------------------

-Prior to running the quickstart you need to create a client in Keycloak and download the installation file.
+Prior to running the quickstart you need to create a client in Red Hat SSO and download the installation file.

 The following steps shows how to create the client required for this quickstart:

-* Open the Keycloak admin console
+* Open the Red Hat SSO admin console
 * Select `Clients` from the menu
 * Click `Create`
 * Add the following values: